jdavidpoling/FjordFish/README.md

   - model testing and validation
   - model pretraining

+The dataset contain approximately 6000 annotation across 3000 images from wild fauna, as well as images of coastal cod gadus _morhua_ of varied sizes and ages from a holding pond resembling wild rocky habitat.

 Annotations are contained in text files currently in the You Only Look Once (YOLO) format for YOLOv8+

+### Download
+Download link coming